Armazic language

-Armazic is an extinct written Aramaic language used as a language of administration in the South Caucasus in the first centuries AD.
+Armazic (also called Armazian) is an extinct written Aramaic language used as a language of administration in the South Caucasus in the first centuries AD.
 Both the Armazic language and script were related to the Aramaic of northern Mesopotamia.
-The name "Armazic" was introduced by the Georgian scholar Giorgi Tsereteli in reference to Armazi, an ancient site near Mtskheta, Georgia, where several specimens of a local idiom of written Aramaic have been found.
+The name "Armazic" was introduced by the Georgian scholar Giorgi Tsereteli in reference to Armazi, an ancient site near Mtskheta, Georgia, where several specimens of a local idiom of written Aramaic have been found, most famous among them the Stele of Serapeitis, bilingual in Greek.
 Beyond several sites in eastern Georgia, an Armazic-type inscription is also present on the temple of Garni in Armenia.
 The latest specimen of Armazic is an inscription of a 3rd-century plate from Bori, Georgia.